Skip to main content

 October 23 - 25, 2025

-The workshop will take place at Westward Look in Tucson, Arizona from October 23-25, 2025.
-Accepting applications now until July 15, 2025; Oxford Studies in Political Philosophy aims to publish some of the best contemporary work in political philosophy and these closely related subfields.
+The workshop took place at Westward Look in Tucson, Arizona from October 23-25, 2025.
+Oxford Studies in Political Philosophy aims to publish some of the best contemporary work in political philosophy and these closely related subfields.

 Each year there is a workshop associated with a corresponding volume in Oxford Studies in Political Philosophy.